 In my own experiences, I’ve not really come across a martial arts tournament style game graphically designed into a playable, tabletop fighting experience.
 Now that I have, I can truly say that this is graphical art fighting without fighting at its best and really comes to life in Dojo Kun and its play techniques.
 I’m sure there are a few other similar style games out there, away from the screen – if there is, let me know.

-Most of this genre of game entertainment I’ve only seen and heard about on video game platforms, with the likes of familiar franchises like, Street Fighter, Mortal Kombat, Virtua Fighter and Tekken to name a few off the top of my head.
+Most of this genre of game entertainment I’ve only seen and heard about on video game platforms, with the likes of familiar franchises, Street Fighter, Mortal Kombat, Virtua Fighter and Tekken to name a few.
 I think it was this uniqueness that sold me on the idea as well as the fact that it looked pretty cool!
+There are a lot of different styles of fighting games available these days, check out what Zatu Games has for the PlayStation 4 (PS4), Xbox One and Nintendo Switch platforms.

 Dojo Kun was designed by Roberto Pestrin and was first released as a multilingual version in 2015, published by Yemaia.
 In 2017 an English language only version was released that featured new revamped and changed artwork as well as components and contents.
 This was published under CMON Limited and Yemaia.
 A Spanish version followed on in 2018, published by Edge Entertainment.